 A cumulative minimum grade point average of 2.00 is required for all work attempted.
-While a student may earn a cumulative average of 2.00 which includes one or more grades of D, grades Below C are seldom transferable to other institutions and may prohibit progress to other courses for which the current course is a prerequisite.
+While a student may earn a cumulative average of 2.00 which includes one or more grades of D, grades below C are seldom transferable to other institutions and the course must be repeated.